mattiaskronberg/Friends-with-Parse/README.md

 - *status* **String**

 #### Cloud Code
 As adding a friend means updating two users' *friends* column, Parse Cloud Code must be used (the only user one can modidy on client side is the logged in one).
-Install Cloud Code by following this guide https://parse.com/docs/ios/guide#command-line-installation
+Install Cloud Code by following [this guide]( https://parse.com/docs/ios/guide#command-line-installation)
 The Cloud Code itself is included in the project (.js).

-Cloud Code and Cloud Call function call was written by and posted to Treehouse forums by Stone Preston https://teamtreehouse.com/stonepreston.
-I did translate the function call from Objective C to Swift.
+Cloud Code and Cloud Call function call was written by and posted to Treehouse forums by [Stone Preston]( https://teamtreehouse.com/stonepreston).
+I translated the function call from Objective C to Swift.